Opentrons/opentrons/api/docs/v2/moving_labware.rst

 Supported Labware
 =================

-Moving the following types of labware is fully supported by Opentrons:
+You can manually move any standard or custom labware.
+Using the gripper to move the following types of labware is fully supported by Opentrons:

 .. list-table::
     :header-rows: 1